What is a Referendum?

 Possible Voting Methods for a Referendum

-ElectionBuddy actually has a voting method called referendum, which is a pre-formatted plurality voting method designed for using for Referendums (surprise!).
-The referendum voting method makes it simple to run a Referendum by pre-setting different factors, such as only allowing voters to choose one of the listed options, and providing the default “Yes” and “No” options.
-Below is an example of a Referendum, using the Brexit movement as an example.
+ElectionBuddy has a voting method called plurality that works very well for Referendums.
+Simply set it up as a question with one vacancy, which only allows voters to choose one of the listed options, and list “Yes” and “No” as the two options.
+To the right is an example of a Referendum, using the Brexit movement as an example.

 Common Ballot Features Used in Referendums